jonnonz1/nz-statute-book/acts/public/2006/weathertight-homes-resolution-services-act-2006.md

     (a) a High Court; or
     (b) a District Court, if the amount claimed or in issue does not exceed the amount to which the jurisdiction of the District Court is limited in civil cases
   - **cross-lease complex** means a complex containing dwellinghouses held under the arrangement commonly referred to as a cross-lease title
+  - **damages** means any form of monetary compensation or damages (however described)
   - **deficiency** , in relation to a building, means any aspect of its design, construction, or alteration, or of materials used in its construction or alteration, that has enabled (or, as the case requires, is likely in future to enable) water to penetrate it
-  - **Department** means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act (except any justice provisions)
+  - **department** means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act (except any justice provisions)
   - **Disputes Tribunal** means a Disputes Tribunal established under section 4 of the Disputes Tribunals Act 1988
   - **dwellinghouse** —
     (a) means a building, or an apartment, flat, or unit within a building, that is intended to have as its principal use occupation as a private residence; and